 - Lead to harmful economic consequences for the county.

 - Result in unintended environmental consequences.

 The Whatcom County Council should NOT move forward with its proposed regulations.
 The current regulations in place are sufficient and there shouldn’t be any changes made without adequate time for stakeholder and community involvement.

 New Regulations Will Restrict Business Critical to Whatcom County

 Cherry Point refineries are the fourth largest on the West Coast, and critical to meeting fuel needs for cars, trucks and airplanes throughout the Pacific Northwest.
 But the changes proposed by the County Council will single out this industry with troublesome regulations.

-- Effectively Prohibit Upgrades: The new regulations would effectively prohibit new operational upgrades often needed to improve safety, efficiency and allow businesses to adapt to shifts in U.S. and global market conditions.
+- Effectively Prohibit Upgrades: The new regulations would effectively prohibit new operational upgrades often needed to improve efficiency and allow businesses to adapt to shifts in U.S. and global market conditions.

 - Rising Costs & No Investment: The proposed regulations could raise costs for transportation of fuels vital to the region’s economy and discourage investment that could result in a loss of local jobs and tax revenue.